-Daily Crime and Fire Logs are available for review during normal University business hours (8am to 4:30pm, Monday through Friday, except holidays and emergency closures) at the Public Safety office, located at Morrissey House 2503 North River Road.
+Daily Crime and Fire Logs are available for review during normal University business hours (8am to 4:30pm, Monday through Friday, except holidays and emergency closures) at the Public Safety office, located in the Hospitality Center on the Main Campus at 2500 North River Road, Manchester, NH.
 The information in the crime and fire log relative to fires typically includes information about fires that occur in residential facilities, including the nature, date reported, date and time, and general location.